tdadvocate/pret-pokegold-spaceworld-storypatch/README.md

 8) Install [**bison**] as it is required by RGBDS
 9) Open a Terminal window and run the following command without the quotation marks: "cp /usr/local/opt/bison/bin/bison /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/bison"
 10) Install [**pkg-config**] as it is required by RGBDS
+11) Download and install [**Python 3**] so that you may compile everything properly
-11) Download [**RGBDS 0.6.1**] for manual building
+12) Download [**RGBDS 0.6.1**] for manual building
-12) Extract "rgbds-0.6.1-macos-x86-64.zip" inside of your Downloads folder
+13) Extract "rgbds-0.6.1-macos-x86-64.zip" inside of your Downloads folder
-13) In your Terminal window, CD to the root directory of the extracted folder
+14) In your Terminal window, CD to the root directory of the extracted folder
-14) In your Terminal window, type "sh" (without the quotations) and then drag and drop the file named "install.sh" into your terminal window
+15) In your Terminal window, type "sh" (without the quotations) and then drag and drop the file named "install.sh" into your terminal window
-15) Download and install [**Visual Studio Code**]
+16) Download and install [**Visual Studio Code**]
-16) Download and install (insert text format reader name here later)
+17) Download and install (insert text format reader name here later)
-17) Install [**WineHQ**]
+18) Install [**WineHQ**]
-18) Download and install [**polished-map**] to run via WineHQ
+19) Download and install [**polished-map**] to run via WineHQ
-19) In your Terminal window, CD to the root directory of the project
+20) In your Terminal window, CD to the root directory of the project
-20) In your Terminal window, run the following command without the quotation marks: "gmake"
+21) In your Terminal window, run the following command without the quotation marks: "gmake"
-21) If you get an error stating "gmake: *** [Makefile:129: build/gfx/sgb/sgb_border.sgb.tilemap] Error 1", running the gmake command a second time seems to fix the issue
+22) If you get an error stating "gmake: *** [Makefile:129: build/gfx/sgb/sgb_border.sgb.tilemap] Error 1", running the gmake command a second time seems to fix the issue

 [**All Dev Downloads**]: https://developer.apple.com/download/all/
 [**Homebrew Install**]: https://ralphjsmit.com/install-homebrew-macos